 The course will equip you to use the critical, theoretical and practical skills that are central to film and television.
 Through historical and conceptual study, you will be able to analyse, research, interpret and understand film and television from a critically and contextually informed perspective.
 You will learn to explore practical and creative approaches by acquiring and applying filmmaking skills.

-You will come together with students from other innovation disciplines, such as economics and computer science, each contributing a unique perspective on a challenge as you identify needs and develop ideas.
-Ultimately, you'll create innovative solutions together.
+You will come together with students from other innovation disciplines, such as computer science, psychology and anthropology.
+Each subject contributes a different perspective on a challenge as you identify needs and develop ideas.
+By drawing on your unique ideas and views on the world, you will learn from your subject and other students to develop innovative solutions together.

 By the time you graduate, you will have a portfolio of work ranging from live client projects to planning your own entrepreneurial venture.
 You will have learned how to evaluate the potential of your product or service and how to finance it, and you will have a network of peers and advisers who have worked with you along the way.